Kutonen (TV channel): Return of Viisi (2008–2012)

-The sixth alternative gets on board (2012–)
+Rebranding as Kutonen (2012–present)

-SBS, yet again desperate to get viewing figures up, tried to broaden the target audience of The Voice with a prime time comedy block Me rakastamme komediaa (We love comedy), but it didn't respond too well with the viewers.
-The nation had been craving for a 24-hour music video station also broadcasting music in prime time for the last three years and when The Voice was finally reverted to a music-only station in 2011, the joy didn't last for long.
-Viewers were again left unsatisfied.
-SBS did not yield to the viewer's will but instead kept on promoting the comedy block and even extending its hours.
+SBS again sought to increase viewing figures by attempting to broaden the target audience of The Voice with a prime time comedy block Me rakastamme komediaa (We love comedy), but viewers did not respond well.
+The nation had been craving for a 24-hour music video station also broadcasting music in prime time for the three years before The Voice finally reverted to a music-only station in 2011.
+However, SBS continued the comedy block despite viewer dissatisfaction.
 The Voice was no more the same channel in the eyes of the viewers and a rebrand was known to be only a matter of time.
-When the name change to Kutonen and changing the profile to focus on men was announced only 15 days before change was due to happen in August 2012, there was little to none opposition found anywhere.
+When the name change to Kutonen and changing the profile to focus on men was announced only 15 days before change was due to happen in August 2012, there was little to no opposition found anywhere.
 The Voice stayed as an independent brand broadcasting outside regular hours on both TV Viisi and Kutonen, but changed its music profile to pop and rap music only.